ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management-test.md

 ### Testing setup

-1. Import an example application for Pelion Device Management that contains the corresponding configuration for your target.
+1. Import an example application for Device Management that contains the corresponding configuration for your target.

    Please refer to the following [application example](https://github.com/ARMmbed/pelion-ready-example).
-It demonstrates how to connect to the Pelion IoT Platform service, register resources and get ready to receive a firmware update.
+It demonstrates how to connect to the Device Management service, register resources and get ready to receive a firmware update.

-   Also, there are board-specific applications that focus on providing more elaborate hardware features with Mbed OS and the Pelion IoT Platform.
+   Also, there are board-specific applications that focus on providing more elaborate hardware features with Mbed OS and Device Management.
 These are available in the Pelion [quick start](https://cloud.mbed.com/quick-start).

 1. Set a global `mbed config` variable `CLOUD_SDK_API_KEY` on the host machine valid for the account your device will connect to.
 For example: